Alexander Hamilton U.S. Custom House: 1980s plans

-Museum operation
+Museum of the American Indian operation

+Agreement and renovation

-By early 1987, Moynihan was proposing legislation that would turn over the building to the Museum of the American Indian (later the George Gustav Heye Center), which at the time occupied Audubon Terrace in Upper Manhattan.
-This led to opposition from the American Indian Community House, which wished to occupy a part of the Custom House, and which argued that the museum was run mostly by non-Indians.
+By early 1987, Moynihan was proposing legislation that would turn over the building to the Museum of the American Indian (later the George Gustav Heye Center).
+The museum had outgrown its existing headquarters at Audubon Terrace in Upper Manhattan, and it was considering either relocating to Texas or merging with the American Museum of Natural History.
+The American Indian Community House, which wished to occupy a part of the Custom House, argued against giving the building to the Museum of the American Indian, saying that the museum's leadership was largely not Native American.
 At the time, the Museum of the American Indian wished to relocate because its Upper Manhattan facility was insufficient, and the Custom House was being offered as an alternative for the museum's possible relocation to Washington, D.C.
 U.S. Senator Daniel Inouye introduced the National Museum of the American Indian Act the next month, which would have brought the collection to Washington, D.C., instead.

-A compromise was reached in 1988, in which the Smithsonian would build the National Museum of the American Indian in Washington, D.C.
-The Smithsonian would also acquire the Heye collection, which it would continue to operate in New York City at the Custom House.
-The act was passed in 1989.
+A compromise was reached in 1988, in which the Smithsonian Institution would build the National Museum of the American Indian in Washington, D.C.
+The Smithsonian would also acquire the Heye collection and operate a satellite location of the museum at the Custom House.
+The museum would only occupy the lowest floors of the Custom House; the fifth through seventh floors would be reserved for the Bankruptcy Court.
+City officials and museum officials agreed to this compromise in January 1989, and the National Museum of the American Indian Act was passed that November.
+The architecture firm Ehrenkrantz Eckstut & Whitelaw was hired in May 1990 to renovate the building.
+The same year, the building was officially renamed after Alexander Hamilton, the first Secretary of the Treasury, by act of Congress.
+The building's renovation included constructing an auditorium on the ground level; converting the cashiers' office into a visitor center; and adding gallery space, two gift shops, a theater, offices, and classrooms.
+The renovation cost $24 million in total.

+Opening of museum and 21st century

-In 1990, the building was officially renamed after Alexander Hamilton, the first Secretary of the Treasury, by act of Congress.
-The George Gustav Heye Center's space in the Custom House opened for previews in November 1992, and it formally opened in October 1994.
+The George Gustav Heye Center's space in the Custom House opened for previews in November 1992.
+The galleries to the west, south, and east of the rotunda formally opened on October 30, 1994.
 At that time, most of the space had been closed for 20 years.
-The Heye Center was housed in the three lower stories, while the United States Bankruptcy Court for the Southern District of New York occupied two additional stories.
+The Heye Center was housed in the three lower stories, while the Bankruptcy Court occupied two additional stories.
 One of the Bankruptcy Court's rooms on the fifth floor, known as the Eastern Airlines Room, had been renovated to accommodate bankruptcy hearings for large companies such as Eastern Air Lines.
 The other two stories were vacant and had not been renovated, but the GSA planned to refurbish these stories.